Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### maxUserPageCookieSize

-The maximum number of user page cookie objects to store.
+This property defines the maximum number of entries the `openannotate.userPage` cookie can hold.
+If the cookie object reaches this limit, the function removes the oldest entry to make room for a new one.
+This prevents the cookie from growing indefinitely and potentially exceeding the size limits imposed by browsers on cookies.

 Default value: `50`